 Note: Groupings only affect the matching rules—they do not change how Golden Records are displayed.

 In some cases, though, different fields may contain the same type of data.
-For example, many data sources contain both "home phone" and "cell phone" fields.
-If an individual only has a cell phone (no landline), one data source might store that phone number in its "home phone" field while other data sources store it in their "cell phone" field.
+For example, many data sets contain both "home phone" and "cell phone" fields.
+If an individual only has a cell phone (no landline), one data set might store that phone number in its "home phone" field while other data sets store it in their "cell phone" field.

 With groupings, these fields can be combined for record matching purposes.
 A matching rule can use the Phone Number grouping instead of a single field, allowing the phone numbers to be compared on an any-to-any basis.